charliermarsh/autobot/README.md

    will likely be processed and appear twice.
 7. Autobot only supports Python code for now.
 (Autobot relies on parsing the AST to extract relevant code snippets, so additional languages require extending AST support.)

+## Roadmap

+1. **Multi-language support.** Autobot only supports Python code for now.
+Extending to multi-language support, at least with the current algorithm, will require supporting additional AST parsers.
+The most likely outcome here will either be to leverage [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) via a Rust rewrite or a Rust crate with a Python interface.
+2. **Supporting large codebases.** What would it take to run Autobot over hundreds of thousands of lines of code?

 ## License